 Coronavirus: Expect ‘subsequent waves’, HSE chief warns

-Paul Reid will tell Oireachtas committee a difficult winter season and resurgence in Covid-19 is ‘worst possible scenario’
+Paul Reid tells Oireachtas committee a difficult winter season and resurgence in Covid-19 is ‘worst possible scenario’

-Paul Reid: we will be dealing with Covid-19 for a long time yet.
-Photograph: Leon Farrell / Photocall Ireland

-HSE chief executive Paul Reid will today tell TDs that “it is increasingly evident that we can expect, and should therefore plan for, subsequent waves” of Covid-19.
+HSE chief executive Paul Reid has told TDs that “it is increasingly evident that we can expect, and should therefore plan for, subsequent waves” of Covid-19.

-With admissions to hospitals “definitely rising”, Mr Reid will tell the Oireachtas special committee on Covid-19 that “a difficult winter season, coupled with a resurgence in Covid-19, is the worst possible scenario for our health services”.
+With admissions to hospitals “definitely rising”, Mr Reid told the Oireachtas special committee on Covid-19 that “a difficult winter season, coupled with a resurgence in Covid-19, is the worst possible scenario for our health services”.

-Even with a vaccine “the reality is that we will be dealing with Covid-19 for a long time yet” and behavioural and societal changes are needed to manage the pandemic, Mr Reid will say in his statement to the committee.
+Even with a vaccine “the reality is that we will be dealing with Covid-19 for a long time yet” and behavioural and societal changes are needed to manage the pandemic, Mr Reid said in his statement to the committee.

 People should prepare for another six to nine months of Covid-19 restrictions, involving repeated waves of the virus, senior health officials have warned.